Modern History: Excellent!

 This may sound impossibly odd to anyone familiar with CTMQ reading this, but I don’t often go to museums for specific temporary exhibits.
 I just go to the museums and see what they’ve got going on at the time.
 However, Westport’s Historical Society museum at the Wheeler House was different.
 Not only because I went for a specific exhibit, but also because I was joined by my better two-thirds, Hoang and Damian.

 Those two rarely come with me to largish historical museums (Damian can be forgiven, and therefore so can Hoang, since someone needs to take care of the child), but this was a unique day.
-And it was wonderful; Butter up Damian at Silverman’s Animal Farm (CTMQ Visit here), slyly drive by a random National History Landmark in Easton (here), slickly happen to pass Helen Keller’s house (here), then hit up the Westport Historical Society’s two museums, and finish the day with at “Best of” Ice Cream at Timothy’s in Bridgeport (here) and finally enjoy a “best of” pizza at Modern in New Haven (here).
-Everyone’s happy.
+And it was wonderful; Butter up Damian at Silverman’s Animal Farm, slyly drive by Ida Tarbell’s house, a National History Landmark in Easton, slickly happen to pass Helen Keller’s house, then hit up the Westport Historical Society’s two museums, and finish the day with at “Best of” Ice Cream at Timothy’s in Bridgeport and finally enjoy a “best of” pizza at Modern Apizza in New Haven.
+Phew.

 But what was the draw at the Wheeler House?
 An exhibition titled, Westport Modern: When Cool Was Hot.
 Yes, a historical society recognizing the historic significance of its rather impressive number of mid-century modern homes in town.
 Even before we arrived, I was hugely impressed with Westport for putting together an exhibit on something that many fuddy-duddy historians these days scoff at.
 (Of course, in a hundred more years, those scoffers will be scoffed at.)